Global Programs: Senior Academics and Faculty

 Agencies Involved: Council on International Educational Exchange (CIEE)

+The Center for Global Health (CGH) Short-Term Scientist Exchange Program (STSEP) promotes collaborative research between established U.S. and foreign scientists from low, middle, and upper-middle income countries by supporting, in part, exchange visits of cancer researchers between U.S. and foreign laboratories.
 Candidates applying for this program must have at least 3 years postdoctoral experience in cancer research and must possess an invitation from a qualified sponsor.
 Research visits can vary from one week to six months in duration.
-This program promotes collaborative research between US and foreign scientists from developing countries.

 Agencies Involved: National Cancer Institute (NCI) at the National Institutes of Health (NIH)